palahsu/Ethernet/README.md

 # Ethernet
 Ethernet Internet Connection Enable And Disable in PC.
 You Can (Enable/Disable) Your Internet Connection on Windows.
-It's Working Directly (Network & Internet Setting) From your Adapter Option.
+It's Working Directly (Network & Internet Setting) From your Adapter Option Only One Click!
 Easily, Enable or Disable Ethernet Connection.

 # Support